 - In the Snapping group, check the Time Snapping option and set the units to Months by expanding the Time Step Interval drop-down list.

 - In the Current Time group, set Span to the number of months you want to see at a time.

 For the monthly property sales example, you would set this to 1 month.
 To see quarterly sales, you could set the span to 3 months.

 - In the same group, click the End Included button to switch the end time state to End Excluded .
 This ensures that the visible time span includes values less than but not including the end time, meaning it excludes the first day of the next month.

 - Use the playback controls to step the time slider through the months.

 Set the time slider to step one month at a time

 Use a monthly time step value if you want to step one month at a time without the restriction of using whole months.
 For example, you might want to look at a time span from the 16th of the previous month to the 15th of the current month.
-You must have time-enabled layers in the map to follow the steps below.
+You must have time-enabled layers or tables in the map to follow the steps below.

 - In the Current Time group on the Time tab, set the Start Time and End Time values for the visible time span.

 - In the Step group, set the Step Interval unit to Months.